nardoz-dev/LiVeSe/docs/1stdelivery/evaluation.md

 > Node computation of instant data and subsequent sent

 ### Power consuming and energy efficiency

+Each devices,drain energy on battery,so we must try to lighten as much as possible the workload on the station to avoid an overcharging of the battery.
+To be on,the station needs more or less an 3.3Volt on input.

 ### Evaluation of end-user experience
 We focus on effectiveness of service and knowledge extrapolated